 Young Adult:Novels targeted toward young adult readers ages 12 through 18.
 The stories in this category can be dramatic, comedic, romantic, or non-romantic.
 Science Fiction/Fantasy/Allegory stories targeted primarily at young adult readers can be entered in this category.
 Stories targeted to Middle Readers are included in this category.

 One first-place winner from each category will be chosen.
-They will receive complimentary renewal of ACFW membership for the following year, their name included among the promotional material at the ACFW Conference, and a press release to their local newspaper, if contact provided.
+They will receive complimentary renewal of their ACFW membership for the following year, and their name included among the promotional material at the ACFW Conference.

-Finalists will be announced on or before November 15, 2022.
+Finalists will be announced the week of November 15, 2023.

-The final winners will be announced by December 15, 2022.
+The final winners will be announced the week of December 15, 2023.